Patrik Kristal

-Patrik Kristal (born 12 November 2007) is an Estonian footballer who plays for Regionalliga West club 1.
-FC Köln II and the Estonia national team.
+Patrik Kristal (born 12 November 2007) is an Estonian professional footballer who plays for Swiss Super League club Thun on loan from Bundesliga club 1.
+FC Köln, and the Estonia national team.

 Club career

 As a youth, Kristal began his career with Harju JK before moving to Tallinna Kalev in 2017.
 In the 2014 Summer Cup held in Pärnu he scored for Harju against Nõmme Kalju FC with the goal being compared to James Rodriguez's 2014 FIFA World Cup goal against Uruguay by local media.
 For the 2021 season he also played for the Estonian under-15 national team in the under-17 league.
 He scored 17 goals during the season while serving as captain.

 In January 2022, Kristal moved to FCI Levadia Tallinn.
 On 15 July of that year he made his senior debut as an 81st-minute substitute for Zakaria Beglarišvili in a 3–0 victory over Tartu JK Tammeka.
 In the process, he became the youngest-ever player to appear in a Meistriliiga match at 14 years 11 months and 2 days old.
 The record had previously been held by Andrei Tjunin since 1994.

 On 19 July 2024, German club 1.
 FC Köln announced that they had signed Kristal, starting from 1 January 2025.